pnkfelix/presentations/qcon-london2016/src/a02_ownership.md

 ## Correction: Ownership is intuitive, except for programmers ...  { .center }

-(copying data like integers and characters is free)
+(copying data like integers, and characters, and .mp3's, is "free")

 . . .